annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ![image](https://user-images.githubusercontent.com/67920563/116485241-b3ad4e80-a858-11eb-8209-690580d0dd1d.png)

 # Model
 For this classification problem, we will be using a convolutional neural network.
+We must first split the training and test data.
+For this model, we will be using an 80:20 split.

 ~~~
 from sklearn.model_selection import train_test_split